Login Register Basket (0 items)

 Can I bring a child in their bicycle child seat / using a trailer bike on the ride?

-In general, we do not allow the carriage of small children using child seats or on 'tag-along' type trailer bikes, although they are welcome on the shorter routes of the GR8 Escape, Essex Countryside, New Forest and London to Windsor rides.
+In general, we do not allow the carriage of small children using child seats or on 'tag-along' type trailer bikes, although they are welcome on the shorter, specifically designated, routes of some of our rides.
 This is due partly to safety considerations: the possible dangers posed by vehicular traffic (our rides always taking place on open roads) or by other participant cyclists (the possibility of collisions between riders being increased the more riders there are in a given space).
 In addition, weather conditions on the day may be unsuitable for the carriage of a small child for extended periods.
+Where child entry is allowed, it will be indicated on the individual ride page of our website, as will minimum rider ages for older children.
+Please contact us if you have specific queations or need further information.

 Can I bring my dog in my bike basket?